Pat Finnerty

-Pat Finnerty (born 1980) is an American musician and YouTube personality based in Philadelphia.
-As a singer-guitarist, his projects include Okay Paddy, And the Moneytones, Pat Finnerty and the Full Band, and August is Falling.
-On social-media channels, Finnerty is known for posting original song compositions and giving critical reviews of popular music songs in the What Makes This Song Stink series.
+Patrick Finnerty (born 1980) is an American musician and YouTube personality based in Philadelphia.
+As a singer-guitarist, his projects include Okay Paddy, And the Moneynotes, Pat Finnerty and the Full Band, and August is Falling.
+On social media channels, Finnerty is known for posting original song compositions and giving critical reviews of popular music songs in the What Makes This Song Stink series.

 Early life and education

-Pat Finnerty spent his early life in Scranton, Pennsylvania, United States.
-He began playing cover songs at live music shows at the age of 16.
+Finnerty spent his early life in Scranton, Pennsylvania, United States.
+He began playing live music in bands at the age of 16, Finnerty has said in the past that he was inspired to start playing by acts like Weezer, Ween, and Nirvana.
 Finnerty later attended Temple University.
+By 2010, Finnerty lived in West Philadelphia, where he still resided as of August 2020.

 Career

 Musical projects

-Finnerty has been based in Philadelphia since about 2010 (he currently resides in West Philadelphia).
+Finnerty has been based in Philadelphia since about 2010 (he currently resides in West Philadelphia, though he was not born nor raised there).
 His musical projects have included Okay Paddy, And The Moneynotes, Heavy Blonde, The Tom Petty Appreciation Band, and Pat Finnerty and the Full Band.
 In 2015, The Lid, a rock opera by Pat Finnerty, had a three-night run at the Underground Arts theater.
-Finnerty has also performed onstage with members of Dr. Dog and toured as a guitarist with Strand of Oaks.
+Finnerty has also taken on gigs as a sideman guitarist, such as performing onstage with members of Dr. Dog and touring as a guitarist with Strand of Oaks.